iambindupriya/DATA-690-WANG/Course-Notes.md

 ## This file contains everyweek's lecture notes

-### WEEK1
+### Week1-workflow

 1. This week was an introductory class.
 I learnt about deepnote platform.
 It is an all in one platform to write code, markdown, terminals and also has a file management system to upload files directly.
+I like the platform very much.
+Especially how everything is integrated into one.
 2. I worked on a starter project where I created ipynb, py, markdown files to test how they work.
 3. I learnt about some basic python functions like range etc.
+4. The professor also explained about every week assignments, readings, using github to finish tasks every week.